Why is UTA tobacco-free?

 Does the policy apply to the Fort Worth Center and other satellite locations?

-Yes, the policy includes all the UT Arlington main campus and all other buildings or facilities leased off the main campus.
+Yes, the policy includes all the UTA main campus and all other buildings or facilities leased off the main campus.

 Is the University requiring that people quit smoking?